-When enabled, only Rank0 will be use in each DIMM.
-The settings are Disabled and Enabled.
+When this feature is enabled, only Rank0 will be use in each DIMM.
+The settings are Enabled and Disabled.

 Memory Remap

 PCI memory resources will overlap with the total physical memory if 4GB of memory or above is installed on the motherboard.
 When this occurs, Enable this function to reallocate the overlapped physical memory to a location above the total physical memory to resolve the memory overlapping situation.
 The options are Enabled and Disabled.